SDB:Realtek 8169 driver problem

 The Realtek Windows driver disables the NIC at Windows shutdown time.
 The current linux r8169 driver does not know how to turn on the NIC from this disabled state, therefor the device will not respond, even if the driver loads and reports that the device is up.

-Here are three workarounds for this issue:
+Here are four workarounds for this issue:

 1. You power down the machine completely and unplug the power supply for a few seconds (about 10 will do).
 This seems to reset the card and the Linux driver work until you boot Windows again.